 A contentious issue

-The increasing promotion of Hanfu as the traditional Chinese way of dress has raised controversy in the country since it is largely the clothing of the Han ethnicity, which accounts for 90 percent of China’s population.
+The increasing promotion of Hanfu as the traditional Chinese dress has raised controversy in the country since it is largely the clothing of the Han ethnicity, which accounts for 90 percent of China’s population.
 As such, other groups that have their own traditional clothing are said to be marginalized.
 “It’s just clothes… Why bother to politicise it?
 If Hanfu was our national dress, what would ethnic minorities think?”
 Gao Zhiluo, a photographer from Luoyang in central China’s Henan Province said to South China Morning Post.

 A 2018 human rights report mentions how Beijing is actively discouraging Uyghurs from wearing traditional clothing in schools.
 Instead, Uyghurs are forced to don Hanfu as part of the assimilation process.
-Many worry that an excessive focus on making Hanfu into a national dress code could end up triggering ethnic conflicts.
+Many worry that an excessive focus on making this into a national dress code could end up triggering ethnic conflicts.
 Some people also feel that the clothing is unrealistic for everyday use in the modern world where people scramble to get on a bus and ride bicycles.